Connect to FTP servers from workflows in Azure Logic Apps

 • The logic app workflow where you want to access your FTP account.
 To start your workflow with an FTP trigger, you have to start with a blank workflow.
 To use an FTP action, start your workflow with another trigger, such as the Recurrence trigger.

-• For more requirements that apply to both the FTP managed connector and built-in connector, review the FTP managed connector reference - Requirements.
+• For more requirements that apply to both the FTP managed connector and built-in connector, see the FTP managed connector reference - Requirements.

 Known issues

-By default, triggers that return an array have a Split On setting that's already enabled.
-With this setting enabled, the trigger automatically debatches the array by internally creating a separate workflow instance to process each array item.
+By default, triggers that accept and return arrays usually have a Split on setting that's already enabled.
+The trigger automatically debatches an array by internally creating a separate workflow instance to process each array item.
 All the workflow instances run in parallel so that the array items are processed at the same time.

-However, when the Split On setting is enabled, managed connector triggers return the outputs for all the array items as lists.
-Any subsequent actions that reference these outputs have to first handle these outputs as lists.
+With the Split on setting enabled, managed connector triggers return the outputs for all the array items as lists.
+Any subsequent actions that reference these outputs must first handle these outputs as lists.
 To handle each array item individually, you can add extra actions.
 For example, to iterate through these array items, you can use a For each loop.
 For triggers that return only metadata or properties, use an action that gets the array item's metadata first, and then use an action to get the items contents.

-You have to apply this approach only for managed connector triggers, not built-in connector triggers that return outputs for one array item at a time when the Split On setting is enabled.
+You must apply this approach only for managed connector triggers, not built-in connector triggers that return outputs for one array item at a time with the Split on setting enabled.

 For example, suppose you have managed connector trigger named When a file is added or modified (properties only) that returns the metadata or properties for the new or updated files as arrays.
 To get the metadata separately for each file, you might use a For each loop that iterates through the array.
 In this loop, use the following managed connector actions in the specified order: